hariom1/QMUL/docs/_prebuilt/installation.md

 ### Installing NEBULA platform

-To install the NEBULA platform, you can use the following command line:
+This command will install the required dependencies and set up the Docker containers if they haven't been installed yet.

     make install

-This command will install the required dependencies for the platform and open a shell to start the platform.

-If the shell is not opened or you want to reopen the shell, you can use the following command line:
+To open a shell, use the following command:

+    user:~$ source .venv/bin/activate

+If you forget this command, you can simply type:

     make shell